PUT-JUG/lab-tasfrs/src/Introduction to ROS 2.md

 ![](_resources/lab06/gazebo.png)

 ## ROS in Docker

+In lab.
+321 ROS 2 Humble is **installed natively** and should be ready to use.

+You can install Ubuntu 22.04 and ROS Humble natively on your computer, but it requires a lot of attention to not mess up things on your device.
+The recommended solution for beginners is to use a Docker container for ROS development.

+> **Here** you can find the repository with a ready-to-use `ros2_ws` template that utilizes the VSCode DevContainer.
+Instruction is given in the README.md file in the repository.
+>
+> Click on the link depending on your host OS version: [Ubuntu](https://github.com/BartlomiejKulecki/ros2_ws_template/tree/Ubuntu) or [Windows](https://github.com/BartlomiejKulecki/ros2_ws_template/tree/Windows).
+> If you use this template, you can skip the steps below.

+Below you can find some basic manual steps to create your own container with ROS.

 To start with, it is a good idea to build your own extended image based on the official one using the following Dockerfile: